Vote Jo

-I’m Jo Fotheringham, your local Independent candidate for Feniton & Honiton.
+Jo Fotheringham, your local independent candidate for Honiton St Michael's

 Local Government Reorganisation